flaturtha/NOS/_posts/2016-08-29-murder-in-general.md

 >A man is not bound to put his eyes, ears, and understanding into his breeches-pocket when he meets with a murder.
 If he is not in a downright comatose state, I suppose he must see that one murder is better or worse than another, in point of good taste.
 Murders have their little differences and shades of merit, as well as statues, pictures, oratorios, cameos, intaglios, or what not.

 >&quot;I am for morality, and always shall be, and for virtue, and all that; and I do affirm and always shall (let what will come of it), that murder is an improper line of conduct, highly improper; and I do not stick to assert, that any man who deals in murder, must have very incorrect ways of thinking, and truly inaccurate principles; and so far from aiding and abetting him by pointing out his victim&#39;s hiding place, as a great moralist of Germany declared it to be every good man&#39;s duty to do, I would subscribe one shilling and sixpence to have him apprehended, which is more by eighteen pence than the most eminent moralists have hitherto subscribed for that purpose.
 But what then?
 Everything in this world has two handles.
 Murder, for instance, may be laid hold of by its moral handle (as it generally is in the pulpit, and at the Old Bailey); and that, I confess, is its weak side; or it may also be treated aesthetically, as the Germans call it—that is, in relation to good taste.
 Genius may do much, but long study of the art must always entitle a man to offer advice.
 So far I will go—general principles I will suggest.
 But as to any particular case, once for all I will have nothing to do with it.
-Never tell me of any special work of art you are meditating—I set my face against it in toto.
+Never tell me of any special work of art you are meditating—I set my face against it *in toto*.
 For, if once a man indulges himself in murder, very soon he comes to think little of robbing; and from robbing he comes next to drinking and Sabbath-breaking, and from that to incivility and procrastination.
 Once begin upon this downward path, you never know where you are to stop.
 Many a man has dated his ruin from some murder or other that perhaps he thought little of at the time.&quot;

 >\* \* \*

 Though written in a whimsical vein, these observations of De Quincey apply definitely to the Murder Fanciers of Detective Fiction.

-Shakespeare&#39;s murders are calmly accepted on the stage, and our children are placidly told Who Killed Cock Robin because these killings are not true, but are merely the manufactures of art.
+Shakespeare&#39;s murders are calmly accepted on the stage, and our children are placidly told &#39;Who Killed Cock Robin&#39; because these killings are not true, but are merely the manufactures of art.

 <h6 class="btt"><a href="#top">Back to Top</a></h6>